VictorDevCode/spotify-extended-search/README.md

 - Once Obtained your Spotify API Client ID and Secret keys, add them to you .env file.

-- Add ``http://localhost:3000/callback`` to your Redirect URIs from your Application Settings in the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard/) website.
+- Add ``http://localhost:3000/callback`` to your Redirect URIs from your application Settings in the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard/) website.

 ## Start the Application: